 - In the left-side navigation pane, click Backup and Recovery.

-- On the Instance Purchase page that appears, select a billing method for the new instance.
+- On the Instance Purchase page, select a billing method for the new instance.

-- Pay-as-you-go: A pay-as-you-go instance is charged at an hourly rate based on your actual resource usage.
+- Pay-as-you-go: You are billed on an hourly basis based on the used resources.
 We recommend that you select this billing method for short-term use.
-You can reduce costs by releasing your pay-as-you-go instance after you no longer need it.
+You can reduce costs by releasing your pay-as-you-go instance if it is no longer needed.

 - Configure the new instance.
 For more information, see Create a replica set instance.

-- You cannot change Region, Database Version, Storage Engine, and Replication Factor for the new instance.
+- You cannot modify Region, Database Version, Storage Engine, and Replication Factor for the new instance.

 - Click Buy Now.

-- Read and select ApsaraDB for MongoDB Agreement of Service, and complete the payment as prompted.
+- Read and select ApsaraDB for MongoDB Agreement of Service, and pay for the order.

-Note The time required to restore data to a new instance by backup set varies depending on factors such as the data volume, task queue status, and network conditions.
-When the status of the new instance changes to Running, the restoration is complete.
+Note The time required to restore data to a new instance from a backup varies depending on factors such as the data volume, the task priority in the task queue, and network conditions.
+When the new instance enters the Running state, the restoration is complete.